cse110-sp21-group29/cse110-sp21-group29/admin/team.md

 I am a third year in Muir College studying computer engineering!
 Some fun facts about myself are I enjoy going for runs in the morning, trying new foods, and watching anime!
 I want to go into cyber security or video game design after I graduate.

 #### Dadian Zhu
+I am a third year computer science student in Muir College.
+I enjoy cooking and watching movies when I am free.
+I also play badminton and basketball when I have time.
 #### Lucy Hu
 #### Anahita Afshari
 #### Hien To